 The common core skills and knowledge have the following six main areas:

 There is not a specific course offered in York which covers the ‘Common Core’, or is tailored specifically for home childcarers.
-The Local Authority strongly recommends however that in addition to undertaking a DBS check and first aid training relevant to the ages of the child or children you are looking after, that you also consider completing the following, both of which are free:
+The Local Authority strongly recommends however that in addition to undertaking a DBS check and first aid training relevant to the ages of the child or children you are looking after, that you also consider completing the following, which are free:

 Apply to register